Lab: Bronfman B24B

 Recent honors students and summer research students

-For the past several years my students and I have been investigating a modelocked optical fiber laser that generates picosecond pulses of light.
-Unlike most lasers which use mirrors to confine light to the laser cavity, our laser uses a loop of optical fiber as its cavity.
-A section of fiber doped with erbium and ytterbium serves as the gain medium.
-We pump the gain medium with 1.06 µm light and it lases at 1.55 µm, conveniently the same wavelength at which optical fiber is most transparent and therefore most suitable for telecommunications.
-Our immediate goal is to understand how polarization and external feedback influence pulse formation in this laser.
-Our future goal is to use the laser as a light source for studying the propagation of picosecond pulses in optical fibers.
+My students and I have been investigating an optical fiber laser that uses a nonlinear optical loop mirror (NOLM) to generate picosecond pulses of light.
+Unlike most lasers that use mirrors to confine light to the laser cavity, our laser uses optical fiber as its cavity.
+A section of fiber doped with erbium serves as the gain medium.
+When we pump the erbium with 0.98 micron light, it lases at 1.55 microns, conveniently the same wavelength at which optical fiber is most transparent and therefore most suitable for telecommunications.

-In the longer term, we plan to use our fiber laser to study how picosecond pulses propagate in fiber.
-Dispersion tends to elongate the pulses as they travel through kilometers of fiber, while self-phase modulation, a non-linear effect, tends to compress them.
-Under the right circumstances, these two effects can balance each other and a special pulse shape (a “soliton”) can propagate for long distances without spreading.
-Solitons may prove useful for encoding data or switching data in high speed telecommunication systems.
+Our goals include understanding how pulses form in this laser and studying how picosecond pulses propagate in optical fibers.
+Dispersion tends to elongate the pulses, while self-phase modulation, a nonlinear effect, tends to compress them.
+Under the right circumstances, these two effects can balance each other and a special pulse shape (a "soliton") can propagate for long distances without spreading.
+Solitons may prove useful for encoding data or switching data in high-speed telecommunication systems.